Plants and Animals

 Ruellia humilis Hairy wild petunia

-Small forb of dry-mesic prairies; stem densely hairy, bearing opposite, sessile leaves; flowers tubular and pink in color.
+Small forb of dry to moist prairies and oak openings; stem densely hairy, bearing opposite, sessile leaves; flowers tubular and pink in color.

 Status and Rank